-Terms that are likely to significantly influence a consumer's expectation of the speed of a service such as "superfast" should, where relevant, be qualified with the information detailed under c) Criterion for further qualifying information above.
+Terms that are likely to significantly influence a consumer's expectation of the speed of a service such as "superfast" should, where relevant, be qualified with the information detailed in the Section 2 above.

 The ASA will assess non-numerical speed claims on a case-by-case basis.